usecallmanagernz/usecallmanagernz.github.io/README.md

-# website
+# USECALLMANAGER.nz Website

-Website for usecallmanager.nz
+This repository contains the HTML, CSS, JavaScript and images needed for the website.